ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _The kids return to the party.
 Mac approaches Dallas, who's standing alone in the hallway, looking at wall-mounted family portraits--photos of when the kids were little.
 He looks at his son and smiles._

 **Dominic**
 > Where were you guys?

 **Makayla**
 >We were out in the backyard

 **Dominic**
-> You out there cookin Lizards - you better watch yourself Makayla (jokin) I'm joking kid relax -  (to Dallas) I gotta check that the girl is not into witchcraft things you kno.
+> You out there cookin Lizards - you better watch yourself Makayla (jokin) I'm joking kid relax -  (to Dallas) I gotta check that the girl - i vote yes for bush craft - but got to make sure she aint doing witch craft.

 _Bonnie comes out with a big mashed potato plate of mashed potatoes.